Working for an HIV-free generation

 Care for over 4,000 children annually

 Dr. Jenny Edouard has been fighting for an HIV-free Haiti since she graduated from medical school in Port-au-Prince in 2006.
-She now coordinates a public health and HIV programme at St. Damien, a 224-bed paediatric hospital that provides over 70,000 medical services annually to children and their families.
+She now coordinates a public health and HIV programme at St. Damien, a 224-bed paediatric hospital that provides around 56,000 medical services annually to children and their families.
 Dr. Edouard supervises a community health and HIV programme that provides care to over 4,000 children annually with a particular focus on the elimination of mother to child transmission (EMTCT) of HIV.

 “We’ve made huge strides towards eliminating mother to child transmission of HIV.
 Our EMTCT programmes have been impactful, practical and effective in reducing HIV transmission in Haiti.
 Infant mortality has decreased and when mothers take part in the programme, their children are given the chance to live HIV free.
 Soon we hope we’ll see a new, HIV-free generation here,” says Dr. Edouard.